 Net Pension Liability - For details on the net pension liability, refer to note 8.
-The Fire District's annual required contribution to the Public Employees' Retirement System is budgeted and paid from the general fund on an annual basis.
+The Fire District's annual required contribution to the Public Employees' Retirement System and the Police and Firemen's Retirement System is budgeted and paid from the general fund on an annual basis.

 Postemployment Benefits - For details on postemployment benefits, refer to note 10.
-The Fire District's annual required contribution to the postemployment benefits plan is budgeted and paid from the general fund on an annual basis.
+The Fire District's required contribution to the postemployment benefits plan are budgeted and paid from the general fund.